Things to Expect When Buying a Fixer-Upper for Your First Home

 In San Diego, at the time I am writing this post, the average list price of a fixer-upper home is approximately $800,000.
 If you search for a home in North Park or South Park, it is anywhere from $700,000- $850,00.
 Keep these things in mind when you start searching for a fixer-upper in your area.

 Basics on Budgeting: Always think of resale when the home is all fixed up.
 Work backward and factor in the cost of repairs that it will take for this project.
 When making an offer on a house, take into consideration how much it will cost to remodel the home and will you recoup your money and some.
 Renovation loans are something to look into.
-A single mortgage would cover the remodelling costs making it easier to fund the project.
+A single mortgage would cover the remodelling costs, making it easier to fund the project.

 Pick Your Projects Wisely: When finding a potential fixer-upper in need of home renovations, make sure that you are searching for projects that are more cosmetic than structural.
-As a first-time home buyer, dealing with structural projects can be overwhelming, and the costs of repairing will add up.
+As a first-time home buyer, dealing with structural projects can be overwhelming, and the costs of repairing them will add up.
 Never waive a home inspection.
 It is essential to have a good home inspector on your side who will help you determine whether remodeling this home will pay off in the long run.

 Tackling the Project